Manicure and Pedicure: Pros and cons

 Manicure & Pedicure

-Νail polish originated in Indi with henna during the Bronze Age.
-Ancient Chinese used to make polish from egg whites, flowers, and wax, while gold and silver polish represented royalty.
+Νail polish originated in India with henna during the Bronze Age.
+The ancient Chinese used to make polish from egg whites, flowers, and wax, while gold and silver polish represented royalty.
 During the 17th century, nail cosmetics became mainstream.
 Nail polish became commercially available in 1932 when Charles Revson added pigments to clear lacquer.
 This company is today known as Revlon.

-The long term use of acrylic nails, gel nails, or nail gels such as Shellac and OPI can cause allergy of the skin around the nail or even reaction of the skin in distant areas such as face or neck.
+The long term use of acrylic nails, gel nails, or nail gels such as Shellac and OPI can cause an allergic skin reaction around the nail or even reaction of the skin in distant areas such as face or neck.

 Nail weakness, brittleness, and thinning can occur from filing the nail to remove any ridges and this is common following a gel polish manicure.

 Discoloration of the nail can also occur after several weeks of continuous nail polish.
 Traumatic onycholysis can happen on the removal of artificial nails.

 Pros of Manicures and Pedicures

 However, there are disorders of the nails such as psoriasis, lichen planus, and others, most of which are difficult to treat.
 Cosmetology may be a useful tool while waiting for treatment to work, or following treatment failure or if treatment is not possible at times.
 Different types of cosmetic nail procedures can be used as ‘camouflage’, to cover the affected nails.

 Nail lacquers help maintain nail hydration by preventing contact with water and slowing evaporation.
 Moreover, they can hide nail dystrophies and dyschromia.